olgupila/STORM-AI-devkit-2025/baseline_submissions/README.md

 # Baseline submissions
+Participants will be submitting their trained algorithm with their  code/workflow to generation predictions into the competition platform, in the programming language they prefer.
+Here we provide Docker containers and example submissions for common Python and Matlab, but participants are allowed to submit with other custom containers too.

+## Code for baseline submission using a Machine learning model

+See the folder `baseline_submission_ml` to reproduce a working example of a ML-based submission written in Python.

+## Code for baseline submission using a Heuristic-based approach
+[TODO]

 ## Evaluation Script
 The `evaluation.py` script provides a standard way to assess the performance of the models submitted for the challenge.
 It employs metrics and evaluation techniques that are aligned with the challenge's objectives.